clpagaduan/assessment-testing/README.md

   - Go to https://www.harveynorman.com.au/shokz-opencomm2-uc-usb-a-bone-conduction-stereo-bluetooth-headset.html
   - Add the product to cart
   - Validate that it is in your shopping cart
-  - Select a schedule delivery method to postcode 2077 ASQUITH and validate the total on cart page (in case schedule delivery does not show, you can use standard delivery)
+  - Select a standard delivery method to postcode 2077 ASQUITH and validate the total on cart page

 **Additional items:**
 This should include any checks along the way that you deem necessary.